CptSpaceToaster/CptsModdingLight/docs/SETUP_API.md

 4. Thats it ;)  Just Start your IDE and hit "Run-Client" (or whatever you named your Client RunConfig)

 The API methods **may** be inaccessible for now, but they can be implemented relativly easily.
+Someone should let me know if the API is even accessible... because I don't know ._.
 Message on the forums, and ask questions on
 IRC: irc.esper.net
 Room: #ColoredLightCore